ibexa/documentation-developer/docs/users/oauth_server.md

 ### Information needed by the client

-Your OAuth 2 client will need the following information to be able to use your Oauth server:
+Your OAuth2 client will need the following information to be able to use your Oauth server:

 - The URL of the Ibexa DXP used as an oauth server TODO: Is it always a domain root?
 - The client identifier